2cd/ubuntu-museum/Readme.md

 1. Actually, compared to the official Ubuntu Docker image, it does not have any particularly great advantages.
 One significant difference compared to the official one is that it is not as streamlined.
 This can be seen as both an advantage and a disadvantage.
 In many cases, being streamlined can reduce the size it occupies.
 However, for certain purposes, like graphical user interfaces, being too streamlined may cause issues.

-2. In modern operating systems (Linux kernel: 6.x), running some ancient systems (in containers, not virtual machines) may cause issues.
+2. On modern operating systems (Linux kernel: 6.x), running some ancient systems (in containers, not virtual machines) may cause issues.

 For example, Warty (i386, 4.10):